A timestamp may be preceded by special keywords to facilitate planning:

 DEADLINE: <2004-02-29 Sun>

-The headline will be listed under the given date2.
-In addition, a reminder that the scheduled date has passed will be present in the compilation for today, until the entry is marked DONE.
-I.e. the task will automatically be forwarded until completed.
+The headline is listed under the given date8.
+In addition, a reminder that the scheduled date has passed is present in the compilation for today, until the entry is marked as done, i.e., the task is automatically forwarded until completed.

 *** TODO Call Trillian for a date on New Years Eve.